jorgebucaran/superfine/README.md

 </html>
 ```

-We use the hyperscript function `h` to describe our view as a tree of nodes along with `text` for text nodes.
-The view isn't made out of real DOM nodes, but a virtual DOM: a representation of how the DOM should look using a plain object.

-To update the real DOM so it matches our view, we use the `patch` function.
-By comparing the old and specified new virtual DOM we can touch only the parts of the DOM that changed instead of rendering the entire document from scratch! 🙌
+We use the hyperscript function `h` and `text` to create the "virtual" DOM nodes that represent how our DOM should look.
+The view isn't made out of real DOM nodes, but a bunch of plain objects.
+Every time we want to change the state, we use `patch` under the hood to update the real DOM.
+By comparing the old and new virtual DOM, we're able to update only the parts of the DOM that actually changed instead of rendering the entire document from scratch! 🙌

-Here's a more interesting example.
-We're going to recycle our previous `setState` approach, but show you how to syncronize an element to a text field: [try it here](https://cdpn.io/KoqxGW).
+Here's another example that shows how to synchronize an element to a text field: [try it here](https://cdpn.io/KoqxGW).

 ```html
 <script type="module">